 On average, most students spend eight to twelve hours per week working on course assignments.
 Your workload may be more or less depending on your study habits and your engagement in the casework.
 What you receive from the course will to a great degree depend on how strongly you engage with the cases and peer discussions.

 Specific learning objectives for each lesson and project are detailed within each lesson.
 The class schedule is published under the Calendar tab in Canvas (the course management system used for this course).

 Ten Types of Innovation: The Discipline of Building Breakthroughs by Larry Keeley, et al, 1st edition.
 (ISBN 9781118504246).
 It is an excellent, practical book with deep examples, and retails for about $20.

 Online Lesson Content

-All materials needed for this course are presented online through our course website and in Canvas.
+All materials needed for this course are presented online through Canvas.
 In order to access the online materials, you need to have an active Penn State Access Account user ID and password.
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 This course will rely on a variety of methods to assess and evaluate student learning, including:

 - Weekly Cases.
 Each week, we will cover an open case designed to reinforce and extend the week's topic.
 These cases are approximately two pages, single-spaced, which is not a tremendous amount of space, as we want to focus on the most important discussion points and findings of the week.
 I have taken this approach for two reasons: 1) Because "padded papers" benefit no one, and 2) because we should generally practice concise, compelling writing styles.
 These papers will then be uploaded to the class discussion forum.